HUD and Combat

 Babbler - Character Name Display

 To use the babbler, type /2 before your speaking without an action or /2/me before an action.
 Your character’s name will be displayed rather than avatar name.
+Your character name can not be changed, but you can retire it and create the correct name if mistakes are made.
+We suggest doing that before gaining XP.

 This is where you can put any information you want other players to be readily available to and see when they look at you.
+It is intended to be a constant visibility, and something you don't have to change often.

 This is where you can adjust things such as injuries and the like, any special but temporary effect.
 This is so you don't have to continually adjust your titler information every time you have an brief effect in RP.